ARTICLES

 Nasturtium Flowers: How to Plant Nasturtium Flower Seeds

-Most flowers often seem to sit back and look pretty.
-But nasturtiums are a lot more than that.
+Most flowers often seem to sit back and just look pretty.
+But Nasturtiums are more than that.
 They have a way of easily stealing the show; spilling out of pots, weaving through vegetables, dotting a garden with their cheerful color, and on top of all that, daring to taste good.

 Peppery, a little sweet, with a heat that tends to sneak up on you, every part of this plant is edible, from its round, lily-pad leaves to the trumpet-shaped flowers and the plump green seed pods that look like capers.
-Add the fact that they grow almost anywhere, flower for months, and actively help the vegetables growing nearby, and you wonder why you don’t find them grown on every garden.
+Add the fact that they grow almost anywhere, flower for months, and actively help vegetables growing nearby, and you wonder why you don’t find them growing in every garden.

 What Are Nasturtium Flowers?